-The vision of The Piggott School is to encourage the highest achievement in all its students, through inspirational teaching, opportunities and learning.
+The Christian vision of The Piggott School is to 'Go and do likewise' Luke 10:25-37, the Parable of the Good Samaritan.
+The school encourages the highest achievement in all its students, through inspirational teaching, opportunities and learning.
 To this end it has five main aims, namely to:

 - 1. Develop enquiring minds which are capable of independent thought

 - 2. Promote the value of lifelong learning

 - 3. Be open to new ideas

-- 4. Provide a caring environment based on Christian values
+- 4. Provide a caring environment based on Christian vision and values

 - 5. Encourage respect and tolerance